BlockstreamResearch/bip-frost-dkg/README.md

 - `DuplicateHostPubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdOrCountError` - If `1 <= t <= len(hostpubkeys) <= 2**32 - 1` does
   not hold.
+- `FaultyParticipantError` - If another participant is faulty.
+See the documentation of the exception for further details.

 #### coordinator\_finalize